dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/06-circuits.md

 8. **Proof Generation**: A proof of membership in a Merkle tree is created
 9. **Proof Verification:**: Cryptographic commitments are computed and the signature of the session hash is verified.

-For additional information, you can have a look at the <a href="https://github.com/dusk-network/citadel/blob/main/src/license.rs" target="_blank" >circuits</a> and <a href="https://github.com/dusk-network/citadel/blob/main/docs/specs.pdf" target="_blank" >specifications</a>.
+For additional information, you can have a look at the <a href="https://github.com/dusk-network/citadel/blob/main/src/license.rs" target="_blank">circuits</a> and <a href="https://github.com/dusk-network/citadel/blob/main/docs/specs.pdf" target="_blank">specifications</a>.

 # Zedger circuits
 :::note
-[Zedger](/learn/dusk-protocol/transaction_models/zedger) repository is currently private.
-Stay tuned for future updates.
+The [Zedger](/learn/dusk-protocol/transaction_models/zedger) repository is currently private.
 :::